Non-Hermitian propagation of Hagedorn wavepackets: Introduction

-{and the raising operator $A^{\dagger}(Z_0) = -A(\bar Z_0)$ as its formal adjoint}.
-The wavepacket $\varphi_0(Z_0)$ is defined as an element in the kernel of the lowering operator~$A(Z_0)$, i.e., by $A(Z_0)\varphi_0(Z_0)=0$, and it is normalised according to f This determines $\varphi_0(Z_0)$ up to a phase factor.
-The time evolution of the {raising and lowering operator} is easily computed as
+as its formal adjoint, where $\bar Z_0$ denotes the complex conjugate of the matrix $Z_0$.
+The wavepacket $\varphi_0(Z_0)$ is defined as an element in the kernel of the lowering operator~$A(Z_0)$, i.e. by $A(Z_0)\varphi_0(Z_0)=0$, and it is normalised according to